The O In Obama And Outsourcing

 This has two implications;

 One, it means that businesses will think twice before off shoring because that will make them miss the 1% tax benefit.

 Secondly, the profitability of US firms will go down as the tax structure in US is more than those in China, Hong Kong, India etc resulting in greater tax outflows.

-Next in line is Secretary of Commerce, Bill Richardson, who again strongly stands against American businesses getting attracted to the outsourcing business.
+Next in line is Secretary of Commerce, Bill Richardson, who again strongly stands against American businesses getting attracted to the offshoring business.
 He is quoted as saying, “Outsourcing is a problem and most of it is technical.
 To fight it we need to upgrade our science and math standards in our school.
 It is education that will help us keep those jobs here”.

-Although the President himself is a very tech-savvy man himself and does understand the great economic benefits of outsourcing for US firms yet he cannot in any way underplay the politics of outsourcing as during this recessionary mode, more and more people are looking at him to provide some magical relief from the financial crunch and the President will have to deliver.
+Although the President himself is a very tech-savvy man himself and does understand the great economic benefits of offshoring for US firms yet he cannot in any way underplay the politics as during this recessionary mode, more and more people are looking at him to provide some magical relief from the financial crunch and the President will have to deliver.
 We are “Hopeful” as President Obama always says; and so is the outsourcing industry in India and the rest of Asia!